- ONE-STOP-SHOP for Water, Wastewater and Energy Utilities through Brownsville Public Utilities Board (BPUB)

-- Skills Development Fund are grants that are provided to help companies form partnershipswith local community colleges and technical schools to provide custom job
+Skills Development Funds are grants that are provided to help companies form partnerships with local community colleges and technical schools to provide custom job training.

-- The Texas Enterprise Zone Program (EZP) is a state sales and use tax refund program designedto encourage private investment and job creation in economically distressed areas of the
+The Texas Enterprise Zone Program (EZP) is a state sales and use tax refund program designedto encourage private investment and job creation in economically distressed areas of the state of Texas.

 Foreign Trade Zone